-My name is Robert Landau, and I am testifying for Roberto Martinez, a criminal defense attorney in this County, because of an unavoidable conflict.
+My name is Roberto Martinez and I am a criminal defense attorney in this County.
 I am testifying on behalf of the Silver Spring Justice Coalition; a coalition of community members, faith groups, and civil and human rights organizations from throughout Montgomery County.
 We envision a state and county where community and individual needs for safety are met while police harm is eliminated.

 Body-worn cameras recorded officers killing Robert White and Finan Berhe, as well as officers terrorizing a 5 year old child; yet all of these officers remain on active duty.
-Mr. Martinez knows from his work that months after killing Mr. White, Officer Badgujar abused and illegally arrested another County resident.
+I know from my work that months after killing Mr. White, Officer Badgujar abused and illegally arrested another County resident.
 The case was dismissed, but Officer Badgujar is still on active duty.
 These cases illustrate that reviews of body worn camera footage have little impact, and we do not believe that will change with this bill, especially not in its current form.